 My tinnitus and I have called a truce, although an uneasy one.
 Because I do have moments when I feel exhausted by it.
 And then…oh look, an eagle is flying up there! ….and the tinnitus fades away for a few moments.

 Note: Don’t accept the myth that nothing will help you cope with your tinnitus.
-Ask your doctor or audiologist to refer you to resources that can help.
+Ask your doctor or audiologist to refer you to resources that can help (ex: the American Tinnitus Association).
 There are many helpful online communities of people who have tinnitus – join them and learn!